A Gaussian process based approach for validation of multi-variable measurement systems: application to SAR measurement systems: Methods

-\item $T$ was locally randomly uniformly distributed, in the sense that an element of $T$ must be randomly picked within a predefined neighborhood (for example within its square in the case of an LHS-generated $T$). \end{itemize} This last point differs from $S$ where global evenness (as opposed to local randomness) is a necessity.
-The evenness of $T$ is less important, while its randomness is crucial.
-The independence between $T$ and $S$ is equally crucial.
-In the extremely unlikely case where some configurations $x$ belongs to $S \cap T$ after generating $T$, they should not be used, or $T$ should be resampled, as zero residuals are not allowed in the next phase.
-In this example, the same LHS generation algorithm was used as it satisfies the criteria for both $S$ and $T$ sampling.
-A test sample is recommended to contain at least 50 elements.
-If multiple GPI models are to be compared the same test sample (or at least the same test sample size) should be used.

-\textit{Residuals validation:} The residuals are obtained from the values in $\bar{T}$ using Equation~\ref{eq13}.
+\textit{Model confirmation:} To confirm the model, we first quantify its NRMSE value to assert that the isotropic semivariogram $\gamma$ fits the empirical semivariogram $\hat{\gamma}$ sufficiently well within an acceptance threshold of 25~\% (see \textit{Parameter Choices}).
+Next, the GP model is tested using measurements taken at LAB2, an independent laboratory with a different operator and different equipment than those involved in the model creation performed at LAB1.
+An appropriate random test sample $\bar{T}$ of 50 points is generated and the residuals are obtained from the values in $\bar{T}$ using (\ref{eq13}).
 Provided $T$ has good randomness, the residuals are to be standard normal distributed.
-The Shapiro-Wilk test with a $p$-value well above $0.05$ was used to assert normality and the QQ-plot of the residuals order statistics versus the theoretical standard normal distribution were assessed.
+The Shapiro-Wilk test with a $p$-value well above $0.05$ did assert normality, and the QQ-plot of the order statistics of the residuals versus the theoretical standard normal distribution were assessed.